Skip to content

 In January 2021, David began consulting clients planning a divorce, setting out

-objectives for the outcome and offering clearer direction for their divorce process.
+objectives for the outcome and offering clearer direction for the process.

 Divorce is a life changing transition and you may not know where to start once